 Hood River may be the most scenically blessed and recreationally diverse town in Oregon, if not in the United States.
 No wonder so many people who come here to visit, end up staying.
 Located at the crossroads of the spectacular Columbia River Gorge and the magnificent Cascade Range, Hood River County is a scenic wonderland of natural beauty in every season.
 Here you’ll discover a world of year-round outdoor recreation, dramatic vistas, historic landmarks, fantastic food, wine and beer—and best of all, warm, friendly people.

 The fertile Hood River Valley has been famous for its orchards for more than a century.
-From blossom time to the turning of the leaves, the more 14,000 acres of commercial pear, apple, cherry, and peach orchards provide miles of scenic beauty.
+From blossom time to the turning of the leaves, the more 14,000 acres of commercial pear, apple, cherry and peach orchards provide miles of scenic beauty.
 Fruit grown here is of such exceptional quality that the county leads the world in Anjou pear production, and 50% of the nation’s winter pear crop comes from Hood River.
 The local “Fruit Loop” is a favorite with visitors and locals alike.

-Enjoy the splendors of the scenic Columbia Gorge while climbing through the spectacular Hood River Valley.
+Enjoy the splendors of the scenic Columbia Gorge while climbing the tracks through the spectacular Hood River Valley.
 Mt.
 Hood and Mt.
 Adams supply the dramatic backdrop.
 In the springtime, fruit blossoms bathe the valley in soft colors.
 Summer brings lushness to the foliage, a blush to the fruit, a deeper blue to the sky.
 Autumn sets the orchards and mountains ablaze in fiery yellows, oranges, and reds.

 The fun begins the moment you step aboard this century-old railroad.
 Dating from the early 1900s, the Excursion Train is comprised of enclosed Pullman coaches, a concession car offering light food and beverage, a red caboose and an open air car.
-The Excursion Trains are be steam-powered with a Vintage Steam Engine!
+The Excursion Trains are steam-powered with a Vintage Steam Engine!

-The Excursion Train offers light concessions onboard and cars are heated and the Dome cars also have air conditioning.
+The Excursion Train offers light concessions onboard and cars are heated.
+The dome cars also have air conditioning.
 The Dinner and Brunch Trains are comprised of air-conditioned and heated cars.
 All trains are equipped with restroom facilities.

 Advance reservations are required in order to confirm train reservation.